bash-bits/bb-import/README.md

 bb::import bb-ansi
 ```

-2 - A **FOREIGN** import - this is where you're importing code from ANY GitHub repository which is formatted in the way BB-Import expects it to be (more on that later) - like so:
+2 - A **NAMESPACED** import - this is where you're importing code from ANY GitHub repository which is formatted in the way BB-Import expects it to be (more on that later) - like so:

 ```shell
 bb::import myorg/myrepo